galaxyproject/training-material/topics/fair/tutorials/dataplant-arcs/tutorial.md

 It is a good idea to frequently save your work.
 There are 2 levels of saving your ARC; you can:
 1. Save it locally (to your computer)
-2. Save it online to DataHUB
+2. Save it online to DataHUB (syncing)

 By default your ARC on DataHUB is private to you, but you have the option of sharing it with your collaborators.

 > <comment-title>Why and how often to sync to DataHUB?</comment-title>
+>
 > Syncing your ARC to DataHUB frequently has several advantages:
 >  - It makes it easy to collaborate with colleagues on your ARC
 >  - It is a backup of your ARC in case anything happens to your computer
 >  - It is version controlled.
 This means you can always go back to any previous version your ARC if needed
 >
 > We advise you to save your ARC to your local machine as often as you can, and sync to DataHUB every time you have
-> completed a unit of work (e.g. "added data files", "added study metadata", "added protocol document" etc), this
+> completed a unit of work (e.g. "added data files", "added culturing metadata", "added protocol documents" etc), this
-> makes it easy for others (and you) to see what you have changed.
+> makes it easy for others (and future you) to see what you have changed.
 >
 {: .comment}